The ultimate Christmas and holiday party planning guide

 Twinkling Stars” by Paperless Post; Image via LeScene Design.

-A theme sets the tone for the entire event.
+A holiday party theme sets the tone for the entire event.
 It ties activities, décor, and even food together to set your desired holiday mood.

 • Whether it’s “Winter Wonderland,” “Black and White,” or “Ugly Christmas Sweaters,” try to settle on a Christmas party idea prior to sending invitations so that guests know what to expect and how to dress.